raghananth/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

 This command will not return any output if it is successful.
 {{% /notice %}}

+#### View the details of the EC2 Auto Scaling

+**To view the EC2 Auto Scaling in the console**

-1. Browse to the [Auto Scaling console](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details) and check out your newly created auto scaling group.
+Browse to the [Auto Scaling console](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details) and check out your newly created auto scaling group.
 Take a look at the instances it has deployed.

 ## Optional exercise